Finding Boundary with Binary Search

 boundary_index that represents the leftmost

-true's index we currently have.
+true's index currently recorded.
 If the current element is

 true, then we update